ucdavis/appdev/orientation.md

 ## Data Systems on Campus

-Though not everything on campus is centralized, there are a few key systems in use:
+Though not everything on campus is centralized, there are a few key systems in use.
+You'll find full schema information for many of them at [datadictionary.ucdavis.edu](http://datadictionary.ucdavis.edu/).

  * **[Banner](https://sis.ucdavis.edu/)**: a 'SIS' (student information system) implementation, used by this and other campuses both inside and outside the UC organization.
 It stores class schedules,